There are dozens of museums in the Seattle-Tacoma metro region. You could visit two almost every week and not hit the same one twice.

 U.S. military free summer museum admission

-Blue Star Museums is proud to offer free admission for active duty U.S. military personnel and up to five immediate family members from Memorial Day to Labor Day.
-Current I.D. required to receive free admission.
+Blue Star Museums is proud to offer free admission for active-duty U.S. military personnel and up to five immediate family members from Memorial Day to Labor Day.
+Current I.D. and online pre-registration required to receive free admission.
 Spouses of deployed personnel are eligible for free admission with proper identification.
 Active duty U.S. military (Army, Navy, Air Force, Marines, Coast Guard) and National Guard or Reserve Members can apply for free admission.

 The program is a collaboration among the National Endowment of the Arts, Blue Star Families, the Department of Defense, and more than 1,500 museums across America.

-Participating museums include many popular museums in Seattle, Tacoma, Bellevue, and other cities in the Puget Sound region.
+Participating museums include many popular museums in Seattle, Tacoma, Bellevue, and other cities in the Puget Sound region, as well as across the state of Washington.
 Find a participating Blue Star museum near you by visiting: https://www.arts.gov/national/blue-star-museums/list

 Smithsonian Museum Day free tickets